 These video guidelines and tips may be helpful for your ASL assignments.
-But, you should follow your ASL instructor's official video signing criteria for your video-mediated assignments.
+But, you should follow your ASL instructor's official video signing criteria or guidelines for your video-mediated assignments.
 Your instructor may have some different expectations.

 Avoid a mirror effect in your camera.
 The direction or room description may end up the opposite from the actual scene.